cajacko/jenkins/README.md

 ----

 The output of the last command will give you the admin password to login to the Jenkins server on http://IP_ADDRESS:8080

+# Why Don't I just install the whole jenkins thing with the shell command?
+As Docker is only needed when the environment has to be the same over and over again, especially with local, dev and live